Unprecedented? Trump aims to defy midterm campaign history

 Nearly every president in modern history has lost congressional seats during their first midterm election, a fact that Trump has told advisers he doesn't believe necessarily applies to him.

-The top priority for the White House is holding the Republican majority in the Senate, which is critical for preserving the agenda and appointments in the remainder of the President's first term.
+The top priority for the White House is holding the Republican majority in the Senate, which is critical for preserving the agenda and making judicial appointments for the remainder of the President's first term.

 Trump is heading here to Texas on Thursday to do what party leaders say is the best way he can help: Raising money.
 He is set to mingle with GOP donors behind closed doors at a Houston luncheon, where the contributions range from $5,000 per person to $100,000 per couple, which allows a picture with the President.